eschallack/PyMocker/README.md

 PyMocker is a powerful and flexible Python library designed to generate realistic, context-aware mock data automatically.
 Built on top of [polyfactory](https://github.com/litestar-org/polyfactory), PyMocker extends its capabilities with intelligent field matching.

 # Example:
+usage is as simple as decorating your Polyfactory factory with mocker.mock():
 ```python
 class Person(BaseModel):
     FirstName:str= Field(max_length=8)